geoffhunter/mp3-caster/README.md

 http-server.bat

-The HTTP Server starter.
+The HTTP Server launcher.
 It assumes the 'Music' folder is in "C:/Users/geoff/OneDrive" and that python.exe is in "C:\Users\geoff\AppData\Local\Programs\Thonny".
 Change these if necessary.

-musicplayer.py
+music-player.py

 The Music Player module.
 This module initialises the connection to the Chromecast device, sends an instruction to play the blank MP3, then loops, checking the status of the Chromecast device every second to see if it is playing something and if not, calls play_next_track.
 It assumes the 'Music'